hayfield/SRJS/README.md

 ### Vision ([Python Docs](https://www.studentrobotics.org/docs/programming/sr/vision/))

+**This section describes the blob-based vision system (VisionV1).
+The marker-based vision system (VisionV2) works differently and will be described here once it is 'complete'.
+Until then, see js/src/vision/VisionV2.js and js/src/arena/Marker.js**

 You must explicitly enable vision in SRJS to use it by adding the following to your code: `SRJS.robotVision = true;` Enabling vision will cause the framerate to drop significantly.

 ##### Python